Dizzy Reed: Work outside Guns N' Roses

 Outside of Guns N' Roses, Reed played on albums for his former bandmates Slash, Duff McKagan, and Gilby Clarke.
 He also guested on former Guns N' Roses bassist Tommy Stinson's 2004 solo effort Village Gorilla Head.
 Reed is additionally a fan of Larry Norman, a pioneer of Christian music, and played on Norman's Copper Wires album.
-Most recently, he has composed music for the film scores The Still Life, released in 2006, and Celebrity Art Show (2008).
-His debut solo album will be released on February 16, 2018.
+He has composed music for the film scores The Still Life, released in 2006, and Celebrity Art Show (2008).
+His debut solo album was released on February 16, 2018.

-When he is not touring or recording with Guns N' Roses, Reed frequently tours with his hard rock cover band Hookers N' Blow, in which he plays keyboard and guitar and occasionally sings lead vocals.
-For his work with Hookers N' Blow, Reed was named Outstanding Keyboardist of the Year at the 2007 Rock City Awards ("Rockies").
-Hookers N' Blow was also named Best Cover Band.
+When he is not touring or recording with Guns N' Roses, Reed frequently tours with his hard rock cover band Hookers & Blow, in which he plays keyboard and sings lead vocals.
+Hookers & Blow was formed in 2003 by Reed and Quiet Riot guitarist Alex Grossi.
+The Hookers & Blow lineup also consists of former Type O Negative and current Danzig and Quiet Riot drummer Johnny Kelly, W.A.S.P. bassist Mike Duda and Dizzy's wife Nadja.
+For his work with Hookers & Blow, Reed was named Outstanding Keyboardist of the Year at the 2007 Rock City Awards ("Rockies").
+Hookers & Blow was also named Best Cover Band.

 Reed has also dabbled in acting, appearing as 'Mumbles' in the 2005 film Charlie's Death Wish.

-Reed was a member of The Dead Daisies alongside Guns N' Roses guitarist Richard Fortus, both left the band in 2015 to focus on Guns N' Roses.
+Reed was a member of The Dead Daisies alongside Guns N' Roses guitarist Richard Fortus.
+Both left the band in 2015 to focus on Guns N' Roses.

-Reed played keyboard on the 2019 album “You’re Welcome” by Cokie The Clown, a solo effort by NOFX frontman Fat Mike.
+Reed played keyboard on the 2019 album You're Welcome by Cokie The Clown, a solo effort by NOFX frontman Fat Mike.

 Personal life

-Reed was married for 20 years to wife Lisa, an author, and special education teacher.
+Reed was married for 20 years to wife Lisa.
 They divorced in 2010.
-They have two daughters; Skye, born in 1992 and Shade born in 1996.
-He also has a daughter named Megan and one son (Justin Gunn-Reed born in 1988) from a previous relationship.
-In 2017, he also had a grandson, Riley, who is Morgan's son.
+They have two daughters.
+He also has a daughter and a son from a previous relationship.

-In 2005, Reed took the unusual step of seeking admission to a college fraternity well after the traditional age of inductees, and on January 22, 2006 was admitted to the Cornell University chapter of Zeta Psi.
+In 2005, Reed took the unusual step of seeking admission to a college fraternity well after the traditional age of inductees, and on January 22, 2006, was admitted to the Cornell University chapter of Zeta Psi.